nanoframework/Home/.github/ISSUE_TEMPLATE/bug_report_tools.md

 # **Before posting the issue**

-If you have a question, need clarification on something, need help on a particular situation or want to start a discussion, do not open an issue here.
-It is best to ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/nanoframework) using the `nanoframework` tag or to start a conversation on one of our [Discord channels](https://discordapp.com/invite/gCyBu8T).
-Make sure to select the channel that's most appropriate to the context so subject matter experts are most likely to answer promptly.
+If you have a **question**, need clarification on something, need help on a particular situation or want to start a discussion, **DO NOT** open an issue here. _It will be automatically closed!_

+Ask the question on one of our [Discord channels](https://discordapp.com/invite/gCyBu8T), making sure to select the channel that's most appropriate to the context so subject matter experts are most likely to answer promptly.
+Or, alternatively, on [Stack Overflow](https://stackoverflow.com/questions/tagged/nanoframework) using the `nanoframework` tag.

 :exclamation: Remove the content above here and fill out details below. :exclamation: